Tinkerforge/red-brick/programs/sms_humidity/README.rst

   * Start Mode: Script File
   * Script File: ``sms_humidity.py``

 * 4 of 8: Add argument ``/dev/ttyUSB0``.
-Usually this is the case but depending on your modem it can be someother device file as well.
-If you see in log the message ``ERROR: Failed to initialze modem`` try changing this argument.
+Usually this is the case but depending on your modem it can be some other device file as well.
+If you see in log the message ``ERROR: Failed to initialize modem`` try changing this argument.
 * 5 of 8: Default
 * 6 of 8: Default
 * 7 of 8: Nothing